-Other points of interest include the O2 arena and the classical buildings of the Old Royal Navy College, which includes the beautiful Painted Hall.
 Don’t miss the Queen’s House in Greenwich, which is home to one of the most photographed staircases in the UK – the Tulip Staircase is supposedly haunted, so keep an eye out for any paranormal apparitions!

 One lesser known attraction and a quirky and free thing to do in London is to walk through the Greenwich Foot Tunnel.
 They built the tunnel in 1901 to connect Greenwich with the Isle of Dogs.
 Entrance to the tunnel is near the Cutty Sark.
 It takes around 10 minutes from one side to the other.